klazutin/Seti-folder/README.md

-Fork of the seti-folders that uses folder icons from the built-in minimal icon theme.
+Fork of the seti-folders theme that uses folder icons from the built-in minimal icon theme.

+To build, put contents in a folder named `extension` and compress the folder into a zip archive.
+Change extension to .vsix and install in VS Code.

 ---

 # seti-icons